netas-ankara/poc-docker/README.md

 RUN apt-get update
 RUN apt-get install git
 ```
 the first instruction may not be executed when it is cached.
-So you may have not up to date images.
+So you may have outdated images.
 For preventing this concatenate the instructions into one.

 You can also specify not to cache.
 ```